jadecobra/python_tdd_exercises/source/AssertionError.rst

 AssertionError
 ==============

-This chapter explores the `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AssertionError>`_ in Python using Test Driven Development (TDD)
+I will be exploring the `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AssertionError>`_ in Python using Test Driven Development (TDD) in this chapter

 Prerequisites
 -------------